BNCC COVID-19 Response

 Are there any restrictions regarding travel to Buffalo?

 Currently, New York State issues weekly guidance on travel restrictions.
 The updated list can be found here.
-Anyone traveling to New York from a state on the list is expected to quarantine for 14 days upon their arrival.

 What safety guidelines are restaurants following?